GoogleCloudPlatform/active-assist/recommedations-dashboard/terraform/README.md

 # Terraform README

-This Terraform configuration file deploys a set of resources in Google Cloud Platform (GCP) to set up the organization-level recommendation hub.
+This Terraform configuration file deploys a set of resources in Google Cloud Platform (GCP) to set up the recommendations dashboard.

 ## Prerequisites
 Before using this Terraform file, ensure that you have the following: